 An important characteristic of the Brazilian shopping mall market is its fragmented ownership, both in terms of number of stores and gross leasable area.
 According to information published by CGD Corretora on September 18, 2012, the four largest publicly-held shopping mall companies in Brazil held approximately 8% of the total gross leasable area of shopping malls in the country.
-In the five years preceding 2012, the Brazilian shopping-mall industry has invested in market niches, developing enterprises with "neighborhood" or "community" formats, which are smaller than the average shopping malls in capital cities and large urban malls, developers have begun to operate smaller markets in Brazil's countryside through smaller and less costly buildings.
+In the five years preceding 2012, the Brazilian shopping-mall industry has invested in market niches, developing enterprises with "neighborhood" or "community" formats, which are smaller than the average shopping mall and are located in medium-sized cities.
+Due to the lack of financing alternatives to fund new or large shopping malls in capital cities and large urban malls, developers have begun to operate smaller markets in Brazil's countryside through smaller and less costly buildings.
 Recently, shopping malls have also been increasing the range of services they offer, including by offering entertainment, leisure and cultural services.
 The shopping-mall concept is continuously updated over time, through changes in its profile or implementation of different formats.